Skip to search Skip to content

 AR Markers

-AR Markers represent an object in the world view.
-After an AR marker is selected an AR Card appears at the bottom that displays relevant information about that marker.
-Unselected AR markers (left) and a selected AR marker with AR card (right) Anatomy AR Markers appear in the world view and consist of 3 elements: [...]
+AR markers represent an object in the world view.
+After an AR marker is selected an AR card appears at the bottom that displays relevant information about that marker.
+Unselected AR markers (left) and a selected AR marker with AR card (right) Anatomy AR markers appear in the world view and consist of three elements: [...]

 Category: UI Components